 '''

 IfStatement:

 if ( Expression ) Block

 if ( Expression ) Block else Block

+if ( Expression ) Block else IfStatement

 '''

 The expression constitutes the test of the conditional, and its type must be boolean.
 If the expression evaluates to true, the block immediately following the test is executed.
-Otherwise, the second block is executed, if present.
+Otherwise, the block or conditional following the else keyword is executed, if present.